athomasq/athomasq.github.io/essays/steve.md

 **Stephen:**  Shouldn't we just invest in the best companies?
 Irrespective of hardware or software: just look at the market and the product and the economics.

 **STEVE:**  Yeah, okay, I hear you, but a good market and a good product don't matter if the team isn't good.
 VC is a people business, first and foremost.
-I'm a bit concerned about this Jane person.
-I don't know if she can cut it.
+I'm a bit concerned about this Mike person.
+I don't know if he can cut it.

-**Steve:**  I don't see any accounting experience on her resume, do you think she'll be able to manage a budget?
+**Steve:**  I don't see any accounting experience on his resume, do you think he'll be able to manage a budget?

-**STEVE:**  She might be technically adept, but can she sell?
+**STEVE:**  He might be technically adept, but can he sell?

+**Steve:**  He might have customer traction, but is the product technically sound?

+**STEVE:**  I don't know if I buy the macro thesis around AI.

 **Steve:**  Hmm, I'm looking at their data room and it looks like their NRR is only +155%, that's not as good at Steveflake, you know.
 I don't think we should be investing in companies that are not best-in-class.

-**STEVE:**  Do you think she'll be able to attract a top team?
+**STEVE:**  Do you think he'll be able to attract a top team?

 **Steve:**  Or later stage investors, that's important too.
 I don't know if they'll want to invest in somebody who isn't out of the top drawer.

 **STEVE:**  Zooming out, I see Stevetech, Stoogle, startup -- it's all a bit careerist.
 Too one-dimensional for me.
 Not sure I see a spark there.

 **Steve:**  Stevie mentioned a possible lack of charisma.
-She's no Steve, that's for sure.
+He's no Steve, that's for sure.

 **STEVE:**  Yeah, I don't think we can make this one work.